 It also means your readers are more likely to read the next paragraph – as that is also short.
 1-3 short sentences per paragraph is a good general rule.

 You’ll note in this article that I use numbered and bullet lists regularly.
-Similar to using short paragraphs, lists are easy to read.
+Similar to using short paragraphs, lists are easy to skim over.

 They also break up those endless walls of text.
 When you want to make multiple points at once, use a list!

-Break up Your Blog Posts with Relevant Images or Videos
+Break up Your Post with Images or Videos

 Ok, I know you are technically here to learn how to write a great blog post, but here’s a bonus round for editors or “all-in” content producers.

 Endless walls of text are overwhelming to your readers.

 Relevant images or videos are great at splitting up your articles, but they should still be relevant.